At the start of each term, students have the ability to drop and add courses via Albert. The length of the Drop/Add period varies as follows:

 Withdrawing from Courses

 Non-attendance in class does not automatically withdraw students from a course.
 To withdraw officially after the Drop/Add period, students must contact Academic Services.
 Withdrawing from a course means the course remains on the transcript, but the student is awarded a "W" instead of a grade.
+Students must request withdrawal from a course prior to the end of classes and before the final exam period begins.

 If a student withdraws from a required course, s/he must repeat the course in the next semester it is offered by re-registering and paying the full tuition and fees.
 Withdrawing from a course constitutes an attempt at completing the course.
 Students are reminded that they are only allowed two attempts at any given course.